 - Cats Are Mean: Si and Am help Maleficent out.

 - Cerebus Syndrome: The cartoony pratfall type gags taper off as the plot heats up.

-- Chekhov's Gunman: The Queen of Hearts, Hypatia, Jiminy Cricket
+- Chekhov's Gunman: The Queen of Hearts, Hypatia, and Jiminy Cricket.

-- Crossover Shipping: The elephants from Dumbo (all female) with the elephants from The Jungle Book (all male)
+- Crossover Shipping: The elephants from Dumbo with the elephants from The Jungle Book.

 - Environmental Symbolism: Compare the location of each crown to the type and quality of the light when Mickey finds it.

 - Everything's Better with Monkeys: Both "Jungle Jazz and Jeopardy" chapters.

 - Fastball Special: Goofy throws the heroes across the river in Frontierland.
 Including himself.

 - Final Boss, New Dimension: Mickey confronts Maleficent in Inpotentia.

 - Five-Man Band